-- (a) Concurs with the DOE/NNSA approval authority (Cognizant Secretarial Officer) in circumstances where no viable control strategy exists in an existing facility to prevent or mitigate the offsite dose consequence of one or more accident scenarios from exceeding the Evaluation Guideline. - (b) Concurs with the determination of the applicability of DOE directives involving nuclear safety included pursuant to DEAR 970.5204-2(b) in contracts for the management and operation of nuclear facilities for which the Administrator is responsible (referred to subsequently as simply contracts). - (c) Concurs with nuclear safety requirements included in contracts pursuant to DEAR 970.5204-2(c). - (d) Concurs with all exemptions or equivalencies to nuclear safety requirements that were added to the contract pursuant to DEAR 970.5204-2. - (e) Recommends to DOE issues and proposed resolutions concerning DOE safety requirements, concurs in the adoption or revision of nuclear safety requirements (including supplemental requirements), and provides expectations and guidance for implementing nuclear safety requirements as necessary for use by the Administrator's employees and contractors. - (f) Maintains operational awareness of the implementation of nuclear safety requirements and guidance, consistent with the principles of ISM, at NNSA sites (e.g., reviewing Documented Safety Analyses, Authorization Agreements, and Readiness Review recommendations, as necessary, to evaluate the adequacy of safety controls and implementation). - (g) Periodically reviews and assesses whether NNSA sites are maintaining adequate numbers of technically competent personnel to fulfill nuclear and non-nuclear safety requirements. - (h) Provides inputs to, reviews and concurs with, DOE-wide nuclear safety related research and development activities. - (i) Directs the identification and prioritization of nuclear-safety related research and development activities as necessary at NNSA sites.
+- (1) Concurs with DOE NNSA's approval authority (Cognizant Secretarial Officer) in circumstances where no viable control strategy exists in an existing facility, to prevent or mitigate the offsite dose consequence of one or more accident scenarios from exceeding the Evaluation Guideline. - (2) Concurs with the determination of the applicability of DOE directives involving nuclear safety included pursuant to DEAR 970.5204-2(b), in contracts for the management and operation of nuclear facilities, for which the Administrator is responsible (referred to subsequently as simply contracts). - (3) Concurs with nuclear safety requirements included in contracts pursuant to DEAR 970.5204-2(c). - (4) Concurs with all exemptions or equivalencies to nuclear safety requirements that were added to the contract pursuant to DEAR 970.5204-2.
+The full list of DOE and NNSA directives that require CTA concurrence prior to approval is provided in attachment 1 of NA-51 Standard Operating Procedure, NA51-251.1-01, Evaluating Exemption and Equivalency Requests. - (5) Recommends to DOE issues and proposed resolutions concerning DOE safety requirements, concurs in the adoption or revision of nuclear safety requirements (including supplemental requirements), and provides expectations and guidance for implementing nuclear safety requirements, as necessary, for use by NNSA's employees and contractors. - (6) Maintains operational awareness of the implementation of nuclear safety requirements and guidance, consistent with the principles of ISM, at NNSA sites (e.g., reviewing Documented Safety Analyses, Authorization Agreements, and Readiness Review recommendations, as necessary, to evaluate the adequacy of safety controls and implementation).

-- (j) Concurs with nuclear safety delegations for those individuals below the most senior line officer or deputy at a field office or below the Deputy/Associate Administrator or deputy at HQ. - (k) Concurs with nuclear safety delegations when compensatory measures are required. - d.
-Principal Deputy Associate Administrator for Safety, Infrastructure and Operations (NA-50). - (1) Fulfills the responsibilities of the CSO.
-As the CSO reports directly to the Administrator. - (a) Delegates safety authorities, consistent with DOE O 450.2.

-Approves Safety Evaluation Reports in circumstances where no viable control strategy exists in an existing facility to prevent or mitigate the offsite dose consequence of one or more accident scenarios from exceeding the Evaluation Guideline. - (b) Maintains a current list of delegated nuclear safety authorities. - (c) Provides line oversight of delegated safety authorities, conducts nuclear safety program reviews, and reports oversight results encompassing the requirements of DOE O 226.1. - (d) Approves exemptions, with CTA concurrence, to 10 CFR 830, Nuclear Safety Management, in compliance with 10 CFR 820, Procedural Rules for DOE Nuclear Activities, requirements.
-Where necessary, establishes conditions of approval and other terms for implementing approved exemptions. - (e) Approves exemptions to 10 CFR 835, Occupational Radiation Protection in compliance with 10 CFR 820, Procedural Rules for DOE Nuclear Activities, requirements. - (f) Ensures requirements of DOE O 458.1, Radiation Protection of the Public and the Environment, are implemented. - (g) Reviews and determines the adequacy of an M&O contractor's application, desiring a variance from a 10 CFR 851, Worker Safety and Health Program, requirement and, if adequate, provides to the Associate Under Secretary for Environment, Health, Safety and Security. - (h) Reviews and concurs on proposed DOE directives that may apply to the NNSA. - (2) Facility Operations/Authorization.
-The NNSA CSO approves Documented Safety Analyses (DSAs), Technical Safety Requirements
+- (7) Periodically reviews and assesses whether NNSA sites and HQ are maintaining adequate numbers of technically competent personnel to fulfill nuclear and non-nuclear safety requirements. - (8) Provides inputs to reviews and concurs with DOE-wide nuclear safety related research and development activities. - (9) Directs the identification and prioritization of nuclear safety related research and development activities, as necessary, at NNSA sites. - (10) Concurs with nuclear safety delegations for those individuals below the most senior line officer or deputy at a field office, or below the Deputy/Associate Administrator or deputy at HQ. - (11) Concurs with nuclear safety delegations when compensatory measures are required. - e.
+Cognizant Secretarial Officer for Safety (CSO).
+The CSO reports directly to the Administrator. - (1) Maintains operational awareness of the implementation of worker safety and health requirements and guidance, consistent with the principles of ISM, at NNSA sites (e.g., reviewing safety declarations and annual performance measures; objectives and commitments, as necessary, to evaluate the adequacy of worker safety controls and implementation). - (2) Delegates safety authorities, consistent with DOE O 450.2.
+Approves Safety Evaluation Reports (SERs) in circumstances where no viable control strategy exists in an existing facility to prevent or mitigate the offsite dose consequence of one or more accident scenarios from exceeding the Evaluation Guideline.
+Obtains CTA concurrence on these SERs). - (3) Maintains a current list of delegated nuclear safety authorities. - (4) Provides line oversight of delegated safety authorities, conducts nuclear safety program reviews, and reports oversight results encompassing the requirements of DOE O 226.1. - (5) Approves exemptions, with CTA concurrence, to 10 CFR 830, Nuclear Safety Management, in compliance with 10 CFR 820, Procedural Rules for DOE Nuclear Activities, requirements.
+Where necessary, establishes conditions of approval and other terms for implementing approved exemptions. - (6) Approves exemptions to 10 CFR 835, Occupational Radiation Protection, in compliance with 10 CFR 820, Procedural Rules for DOE Nuclear Activities, requirements.